plgmgua/Grimpsa_MisClientes/PROJECT_DESCRIPTION.md

 ## Overview

-The **Odoo Contacts Component** is a Joomla 5.0 component that provides a customer management system integrated with Odoo ERP.
+The **Odoo Contacts Component** (v1.0.1) is a Joomla 5.0+ component that provides a comprehensive customer management system integrated with Odoo ERP.
 It allows sales agents to view, create, edit, and manage their client contacts through a web-based interface while keeping data synchronized with the main Odoo ERP system.

+**Version:** 1.0.1-STABLE
+**Joomla Compatibility:** 5.0+
+**PHP Version:** 8.0+
+**Last Updated:** October 2025

 ## Project Structure